There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 Is bonded leather durable?

 No, bonded leather is not very durable.
-It is a blend of leather and plastic and flexibility is limited.
-Over time it will begin to crack, peel, and flake.
-While new, the surface resists moisture and abrasions, though wears out in roughly 2-3 years.
+It is a blend of leather and plastic, and flexibility is limited.
+Over time, it will begin to crack, peel, and flake.
+While new, the surface resists moisture and abrasions, though it wears out in roughly 2-3 years.